miztli/hybris/README.md

 _\<itemtype\>_
   - autocreate (true/false): Lets SAP Commerce create a new database entry for this type at initialization/update process.
+  - generate (true/false): Results in Java class files being generated for this type

+  * _NOTE:_ After updating an ItemType, update the system with: `ant updatesystem`

 ### Database design